 Microwave Therapy (Thermal Energy)

 The leading provider of microwave therapy for hyperhidrosis is miraDry.
 It’s a permanent solution, which burns off the sweat glands in your underarms using microwaves.
-In order to undergo this treatment, you’ll need dozens of local anaesthetic injections in the region.
+In order to undergo this treatment, you’ll need dozens of local anesthetic injections in the region.

 MiraDry is safe and effective, but there are some potential side effects.
 This includes discomfort, swelling, and numbness in the localized treated area.
 Indeed, some people have felt numb for many months after the procedure.
 This treatment usually costs upwards of $3000.